deepika-pdx/DeepikaAdvJavaRepo/airline-android/app/src/main/assets/README.txt

                               given arrival date and time.

 Search Airline/Flight option: The search airline and flights
-                              screen allows to search for
-                              airline and its flights either
-                              by using only the airline name
-                              or by using the source and
-                              destination airport code along with
+                              screen allows to search for airline and its flights either by using only the airline name or by using the source and destination airport code along with
                               the airline name.
                               When searched with only airline name,
-                              all the flights of that airline
+                              all the flights of that airline are displayed.
-                              are displayed.
                               When searched with airline name and
-                              source and destination airport
+                              source and destination airport code,
-                              code, then only the flights with the mentioned source and destination
+                              then only the flights with the
+                              mentioned source and destination
                               airport code are displayed.

+This application can store information about multiple airlines and its flights.
 All the airlines and flights created using this application are retained even if the application is closed and restarted.